-Our new Volunteer Portal is open 24/7 for everyone in Marin and Napa
+Our new Volunteer Portal is open 24/7 for everyone

 It’s ready to engage with now.
 It’s made to be fast and easy to use — responsive and optimized to work on virtually any device you choose.
 It’s a powerful tool to connect nonprofits and volunteers directly to the causes they care about.
 Every day, new organizations are joining the community.
-We’ve reached out to thousands of volunteers connected with CVNL in Marin and Napa to update their profiles where they’ll select their causes and give back.
+We’ve reached out to thousands of volunteers connected with CVNL in Marin, Napa and Solano to update their profiles where they’ll select their causes and give back.
 Agencies and volunteers, you’re invited to explore and experience it.

 Nonprofits depend on corporate support to provide volunteers, board members, and off-set their limited budgets.
 Studies suggest that one of the top 10 drivers of employee engagement is the company’s reputation for social responsibility.
 Learn more about how our Corporate Projects can help inspire your employees and enable your business to give back more easily.

 Volunteer leadership and management is a hallmark of CVNL — guiding people and organizations to maximize volunteerism to have greater impact in service of their missions.
 The Consulting Services team at CVNL is experienced and capable of helping build volunteer capacity with custom-designed programs.
 CVNL is SEI-certified and trains nonprofits in Marin, Napa and Sacramento to become Service Enterprise Certified.
 Discover more about Consulting Services and SEI.